SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Automatic_incident_tracking.md

 - Service information

-- The IDP location (only in case the IDP Solution is deployed)
+- The IDP location (only in case the IDP Solution is deployed and the relevant properties are correctly configured as explained in the note below)

 - Element information